Women's World Cup Qualifier: Irish & Scots chase top-four spot

 First round fixtures

-Tuesday, 7 February: Sri Lanka v India (P Sara Oval); Ireland v Zimbabwe (MCA); South Africa v Pakistan (NCC); Bangladesh v Scotland (CCC)
+Tuesday, 7 February: Sri Lanka v India (P Sara Oval); Ireland v Zimbabwe (MCA); South Africa v Pakistan (NCC); Bangladesh v Papua New Guinea (CCC)

-Saturday, 11 February: South Africa v Bangladesh (P Sara Oval); Scotland v Papua New Guinea (MCA); Sri Lanka v Zimbabwe (NCC); Ireland v Thailand (CCC)
+Saturday, 11 February: Sri Lanka v Zimbabwe (NCC); Ireland v Thailand (CCC); South Africa v Bangladesh (P Sara Oval); Scotland v Papua New Guinea (MCA)

 Monday, 13 February: Zimbabwe v India (P Sara Oval); Sri Lanka v Thailand (MCA); South Africa v Papua New Guinea (NCC); Pakistan v Scotland (CCC)